casmi/casmi.github.com/.pages/docs.md

 #### What kind of license does casmi have?

-casmi has LGPL version 3 license for opensource version.
+casmi has LGPL version 3 license.

-#### What I do when I want to be involved in the casmi project?
+#### What I do when I want to involve in the casmi project?

+Pull requests are the best ways to involve in.
+Pull requests can be created in github.
-Please contact us.
-See [https://github.com/casmi](https://github.com/casmi) for more information.
+See [https://github.com/casmi/casmi/pulls](https://github.com/casmi/casmi/pulls) for more information.

+#### Where can I get help?

+Submit a question or bug report on github issue: [https://github.com/casmi/casmi/issues](https://github.com/casmi/casmi/issues).
+We can help you.

 #### What is Xcoo, Inc. ?

 Xcoo, Inc. is a startup company for research and development of visualization and interactive systems, located in Tokyo, Japan.
-They began their business on April 1st, 2011.
+We began our business on April 1st, 2011.
-The backgrounds of members of Xcoo, Inc include virtual reality, computer science and design.
+The backgrounds of members of Xcoo, Inc include virtual reality, human interface, computer science and design.
-Please visit their website [http://www.xcoo.jp/](http://www.xcoo.jp).
+Please visit our website [http://www.xcoo.jp/](http://www.xcoo.jp).